benitomartin/github-issues-multiagent-intelligence/README.md

 ### Secrets and Configmap

-Make sure to add the environment variables information into the Kubernetes cluster:
+Make sure to add the environment variables information to the Kubernetes cluster:

 ```bash
 kubectl create configmap app-config \